AviatrixSystems/avxlabs-docs/ace_pro/docs/lab3.md

 ## 6. Connectivity Testing after Applying the Network Segmentation

-Verify that each test instance can ping each other.
+Verify that you have applied the separation between the two segments.

 ### 6.1 Connectivity Test Using the Gatus App